mark-orion/PyFSPro/cli/README.md

 ## Requirements
 * Tested with Python 2.7, not ported to Python 3 yet!
 * Numpy (tested with version 1.11)
 * OpenCV with Python bindings (tested with version 2.4.9)
-* [Scikit-Video](http://www.scikit-video.org) This library is needed as a workaround for a video recording bug in Linux OpenCV 2.4.
 On Debian / Ubuntu based systems the requirements can be installed with the following commands:
 sudo apt-get install python-numpy python-opencv

+## Optional for video recording
+* For high resolution video it is best practice to use the OpenCV based image sequence recording instead of scikit-video.
+* [Scikit-Video](http://www.scikit-video.org) This library is needed as a workaround for a video recording bug in Linux OpenCV 2.4.
 sudo pip install sk-video

 ## Usage